om-415/spotify-clone/README.md

 - Synchronizing seekbar progress with audio playback
 - Managing responsive layout across desktop and mobile screen sizes
 - Building playlist and album UI dynamically with JavaScript

+## Resolved Issues

+- Missing `songs.json` manifests in album folders caused 404 fetch errors; created `songs.json` for `cs`, `Ashique 2`, `Finding Her`, and `Ye jawaani hai deewani`.
+- Incorrect placeholder file names in `songs/ncs/songs.json` caused `404` and unsupported audio source errors; corrected the playlist to use the actual MP3 filenames.
+- Fixed Netlify deployment failures by replacing hardcoded or directory-listing-dependent fetch logic with explicit relative paths and manifest-based album loading.
+- Handled browser URL encoding for paths with spaces, so previous/next navigation works correctly on Netlify.
+- Added defensive checks and promise rejection handling for audio playback to avoid crashes when playback resources are not available.
 - Handling cross-origin and CORS issues
 - Managing audio playback state across different browsers